-A North American native commonly found along streams, White Alder is a quick-growing tree (to 30 inches per year) reaching 50 to 75 feet in height, sometimes up to 100 feet, and has a spread of 30 to 40 feet.
+A North American native commonly found along streams, white alder is a quick-growing tree (to 30 inches per year) reaching 50 to 75 feet in height, sometimes up to 100 feet, and has a spread of 30 to 40 feet.
 The deciduous four-inch-long, glossy leaves are dark green above and lighter below and appear just after the springtime display of the six-inch-long, greenish-yellow catkins.
-These flowers are followed by the appearance of brown, cone-like fruits which persist on the tree throughout most of the year and are quite popular for use in dried flower arrangements.
-White Alder creates an interesting specimen during the winter with a straight trunk, persistent fruits, attractive silver/grey bark, and slender, horizontal branches with pendulous tips.
+These flowers are followed by the appearance of brown, cone-like fruits that persist on the tree throughout most of the year and are quite popular for use in dried flower arrangements.
+White alder creates an interesting specimen during the winter with a straight trunk, persistent fruits, attractive silver/grey bark, and slender, horizontal branches with pendulous tips.
 The crown takes on a pyramidal shape in youth becoming more oval with age.
 Any necessary pruning should be done in winter or early spring.
 Once chosen, the central leader dominates the tree forming a pyramidal crown shape.

 Scientific name: Alnus rhombifolia